HeronF/HeronF/README.md

 I'm currently pursuing a **postgraduate degree in Cybersecurity** and a **bachelor's in Computer Science**.
 I have professional experience as a **fullstack web developer**, working with a wide range of technologies and frameworks.

-I'm actively looking for new job opportunities in software development or related tech fields.

-**Technologies I've worked with:**
+### ⚙️ Technologies:
-- .NET / Razor Pages / C#
+- 💠 .NET / Razor Pages
-- Python
+- ⚙️ C# / Python / Node.js
-- Node.js / Flutter
+- 📱 Flutter
-- Github / Docker
-- SQL Server / MongoDB
+- 🐘 SQL Server / 🍃 MongoDB
-- Linux
-- OpenMP (C/C++)
+- 🐧 Linux / OpenMP (C/C++)

-**Hobbies & Interests:**
+- 🛠️ GitHub

+### 🎯 Interests & Hobbies:
-- Arduino and electronics
+- 🤖 Arduino and electronics
-- Advanced mathematics
+- ➗ Advanced mathematics
-- Information security
+- 🛡️ Information security

 </td>
   </tr>